purwar1997/color-changer/Readme.md

 ## Description

-A JavaScript DOM project in which background color a of web page changes whenever a button is clicked or an Enter key is pressed.
+A JavaScript DOM project in which the background color of a web page changes whenever a button is clicked or an Enter key is pressed.
 This project is created using HTML, CSS, and Javascript.

 ## Learnings from this project -

 - How `getElementsByTagName` API can be used to access HTML elements
-- How to generate random values within a specfic range using `Math.random()`
+- How to generate random values within a specific range using `Math.random()`
-- What are `event listeners` and how they can be attached to HTML elements
+- What are `event listeners` and how they can be added to HTML elements

 ### Preview of the project